serenay7/serenay7.github.io/projects/prosthetichand.md

 ## Design of a Self-Learning Prosthetic Hand Using Wireless Data Transmission and Flex Sensor

-[Sude Aksaray](https://www.linkedin.com/in/sude-aksaray-8387381b3/) and I worked on a prosthetic hand design between 2017 and 2019.
+[Sude Aksaray](https://www.linkedin.com/in/sude-aksaray-8387381b3/) and I worked on a prosthetic hand design with our mentor Nihal Arı Korkusuz between 2017 and 2019.
+For further questions about the project, please feel free to contact me.

 ### Project Summary